acasadoquijada/movie-catalog/README.md

 The greatest problem I found was while integrating Room into the picture.
 I had almost everything working, but due to a "wrong" design decisision the toggle button of the elements in the watchList wasn't updated correctly.
 Because of that, I had to performed a different approach.

 With more time, I would like to:

 * Improve the UI (how the tv/cinema logo is shown), add support for large devices (tablets)

 * Improve user experience (not possible to rotate phone in the middle of a search)

 * Increase the code coverage

 * Improve the UI package class structure (a superclass could be defined with common methods)

-* Use styles for common elements in the layouts,
+* Use styles for common elements in the layouts

 ## External resources